Are you getting serious about that smoothie business? Then you’ll appreciate some smoothie industry statistics.

-Soon, families started selling smoothies from their homes.
+Soon, families started selling smoothies from their homes and sending them via delivery services.
 Then, pop-up smoothie bars were seen in recreational places.

 Finally, entrepreneurs started differentiating themselves with their own smoothies recipes.
 Eventually, more established smoothie brands and suppliers emerged.
 Some became a one-stop-shop for everything you need to create health smoothies.
 These supplies include purees, powders, and boosts.

 This development allowed aspiring business owners to outsource fine-quality ingredients and recipes and start a smoothie shop in their community.

 Smoothies are mainly divided by base products: Fruit-based smoothies and dairy-based smoothies.
 Based on the 2021 smoothie industry statistics, fruit-based smoothies sell better as more health benefits are attributed to them.